biocompibens/phenexplain/README.md

 * The official[ StyleGAN2 repository]( https://github.com/NVlabs/stylegan2-ada-pytorch/) should be cloned inside phenexplain's directory.
 If installed elsewhere, make sure to use the --stylegan-path option.

-## Using Phenexplain on a pretrained network
+## Using Phenexplain with a pretrained network

 * Download a subset of 73 conditions we prepared (each compound_concentration being a separate condition) from the BBBC021 dataset: [BBBC021_selection.zip](https://phenexplain.bio.ens.psl.eu/datasets/BBBC021_selection.zip) (5.4G).
 It contains images cropped around each nucleus and condition annotations.